 Wildfires often occur in the dry season in Brazil, but they are also deliberately started in efforts to illegally deforest land for agriculture.
 World leaders have gasped in response.
 At the high-profile, G7 meeting this week, leaders of France and Ireland threatened to prevent a trade deal with Brazil unless it did more to fight the fires.
 The Amazon rainforest, one of the largest in the world, acts as a carbon store, slowing down the pace of global warming.
 It is also home to indigenous tribes, and three million species of plants and animals.

-Despite the serious environmental risks of the current Amazon wildfires, the South American region has a lower risk of a single climate hazard, when compared to other regions around the world.
+Despite the serious environmental risks of the current Brazil wildfires, the South American region has a lower risk of a single climate hazard, when compared to other regions around the world.

 Research from the Institute for Economics and Peace finds that on a global scale, the Asia-Pacific and South Asia regions are most at risk.
 Together, these regions collectively house twice as many people in high exposure climate zones as all other regions combined.
 A risk assessment carried out by the Index for Risk Management (INFORM) in 2019, found that South Asia, Asia-Pacific and Central America and the Caribbean have weaker coping capacities and higher risk to natural hazards as compared to other regions.

 The population considered to be living in high exposure areas is based on the climate exposure measure developed by the United States Agency for International Development.